yuvipanda/words/content/post/first-protest.md

 To the fucking ACLU - *thank you*!
 I'll send you all the money I can :)

+To the people who provided infrastructure (food, water, snacks, first aid, printers, internet, etc) - *thank you*!

+To the journalists who covered this - *thank you*.

 I woke up that saturday feeling very depressed, angry, and helpless.
 By sunday night, I was only depressed and angry - but not helpless.
 The number and variety of people at the protests was very heartwarming, and made me feel distinctly not alone.
 Before going I was not sure what going to a protest accomplishes.
 I still do not know - but I know it gave me hope and restored my sense of agency.

 I promise I'll continue doing all I can, even and especially when it is about things that do not affect me yet.
 I hope you do too.